I’m Matt, a software creator. Here are things I do:

 I like to write on technology topics with a focus on Python.
-You can check out my writings if you’re inclined.

 I enjoy spending time on many open source projects.
 Some are my own.
 Some are the work of many.
 All are fun.